Details

 -

-The key to winning a trophy is Quality, not Quantity.
+The key to winning a prize is Quality, not Quantity.
 Please consider taking

 some extra time to hide something special, interesting, or unique.